 In this way, dustless blasting removes up to 95% of dust particles, making it the most economic-friendly dust control system.

-Using high pressure, the water together with the abrasive is then blasted against the surface that requires restoration and any debris falls to the ground.
-This process, therefore, eliminates all toxic airborne particles, as well as uses less material for cleaning.
+Using high-pressure, the water together with the abrasive is then blasted against the surface.
+Any debris falls to the ground – eliminating all toxic airborne particles, as well as uses less material for cleaning.